Unity-Technologies/ml-agents/docs/Training-Generalization-Learning.md

 ## How-to

-For generalization training, we need to provide a way to modify the environment by supplying a set of reset parameters.
-This provision can be either deterministic or randomized.
-Each reset parameter is assigned a sampler.
+For generalization training, we need to provide a way to modify the environment by supplying a set of reset parameters, and vary them over time.
+This provision can be done either deterministically or randomly.

+This is done by assigning each reset parameter a sampler, which samples a reset parameter value (such as a uniform sampler).
 If a sampler isn't provided for a reset parameter, the parameter maintains the default value throughout the training, remaining unchanged.
-The samplers for all the reset parameters are handled by a **Sampler Manager**, which is also responsible for generating a new set of values for the reset parameters when needed.
+The samplers for all the reset parameters are handled by a **Sampler Manager**, which also handles the generation of new values for the reset parameters when needed.

 To setup the Sampler Manager, we setup a YAML file that specifies how we wish to generate new samples.
 In this file, we specify the samplers and the